 Many start-ups are as a sole trader because this is the simplest, most flexible, business structure.
 Running your business as a sole trader can result in paying more tax compared to trading as a limited company, but the position is not as straightforward as it was a few years ago.
 This is because the basis of taxing company dividends has changed, making the withdrawal of profits from a company by way of dividends a much less attractive proposition.
-The extra 1.25% charge on dividends from 6 April 2022, and the increased rates of corporation tax coming in from 1 April 2023 (where a company's profits exceed £50,000) will further enhance the sole trader option.
+The higher rates of corporation tax which now apply where a company's profits exceed £50,000 have further enhanced the sole trader option.

+EXAMPLE

-EXAMPLE Tax cost of different business structures
+Tax cost of different business structures

 Samantha is currently self-employed, with annual profits of £80,000.
-For 2021/22, her total tax and national insurance contributions (NICs) will be £23,849.
-If she had instead run the business as a limited company - withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost could have been reduced to £21,574.
-The tax saving may not be considered sufficient compensation for losing the simplicity and cost savings of operating as a sole trader.
+For 2024/25, her total tax and national insurance contributions (NICs) will be £22,289.
+If she had instead run the business as a limited company - withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost would have been around £1,150 higher at £23,445.
+On top of this additional cost, Samantha would lose the simplicity and cost savings of operating as a sole trader.